d12frosted/elpa-mirror/gnu/consult-readme.txt

     contents.
 For quick access use the commands `consult-register-load', `consult-register-store' or the built-in Emacs register commands.
   • `consult-register-format': Set `register-preview-function' to this function for an enhanced register formatting.
-See the [example configuration].
+Used automatically by `consult-register-window'.
   • `consult-register-window': Replace `register-preview' with this function for a better register window.
 See the [example configuration].